0 Comment

 The first and foremost thing for developing a recognition and rewards policy is that every organization is unique.
 Even organizations in the same industry have different operating policies and processes.

-The organization’s recognition policy should align with employees’ needs and expectations.
+The organization’s recognition policy should align with the needs and expectations of its employees.
 Therefore, organizations must intelligently design reward and recognition policies to create effective ones.

 A few critical aspects of the design process are as follows: